• Home

 I could keep going but you get the point.
 It's pretty bad out there and the Fed is scrambling to right the ship.
 The markets now believe the economy is bad enough that the Fed will cut to .25%, periliously close to absolute 0.
 At that point there is no lower to go, and like its physics counterpart, all sorts of strange things will start to happen to markets.

 The Fed is also pulling out a bag of tricks borrowed from Japan to institute what it called Quantitative Easing.
-As I wrote in the latest interest rate analysis, our economy is increasingly looking like Japan's in the 1990s.
+Our economy is increasingly looking like Japan's in the 1990s.
 There, a bursting real estate bubble rocked the banking system and forced the Japanese Central Bank to cut rates to 0%.
 The government also embarked on massive public works projects to stimulate the economy.
 The result was what's called the Lost Decade, a decade of virtually no growth.
-In many ways, Japan still hasn't recoved.
+In many ways, Japan still hasn't recovered.
 Its markets are still down from their highs in the early 1990s (the Nikkei peaked at 38,916 in 1990 and is now at 13,376).
 Think about it, the main Japanese stock market is down over 60% nearly 20 years later.
-Growth, even when it returned in Japan was moderate, and real estate remains below its pre-bubble highs,
+Growth, even when it returned in Japan was moderate, and real estate remains below its pre-bubble highs.

 The similarities to Japan are chilling, starting with central bank rates that are going to 0%.

-Rates on savings accounts, money markets, and certificate of deposit are coming down in anticipation of more rate cuts.
+Rates on savings accounts, money markets and certificates of deposit are coming down in anticipation of more rate cuts.

 Comments